 The most important group as defined by Ancient Greece is the citizen.

-The citizen is a knowledgeable and skilful person in the society who is empathetically civil and highly respected by the public.
+The citizen is a knowledgeable and skillful person in the society who is empathetically civil and highly respected by the public.
 The mindset of citizens is public good, nation-building and they think about the next generation and how their actions affect them.

-The Citizen has knowledge of their rights within their society and the extent of respect of other people’s rights, freedoms and responsibilities.
+The Citizen has knowledge of their rights within their society and the extent of respect of other people’s rights, freedoms, and responsibilities.
 Because of their civility mindset, citizens can fight for the rights of minorities and even enemies and rightfully respect the law which should be applied equally to all manner of personalities in the society or the nation.